 Sunday, Mar 15

-The third day will be on split-turning where we will simultaneously mount multiple pieces of wood on the lathe and will turn out multiple pieces at the same time.
+The Sunday workshop will be on split-turning where we will mount multiple pieces of wood at once and turn out multiple objects at the same time.

 Barbara Dill Barbara’s first experience with carving wood was in 1988 at a carving class in Richmond, VA.
 Wood became her passion and in 1989 was able to retire from a 21year career in nursing.
 She first studied woodturning in 1990 at Arrowmont with Michael Hosaluk; then in ’91 with Ray Key; then in ’92 with David Ellsworth.
 She has attended symposiums, workshops and demos throughout the years and in 1998 she started teaching beginning woodturning at the Hand Workshop in Richmond (now the Visual Arts Center, 1998-2006).